tomwechsler/HashiCorp_Certified_Terraform_Associate/Prep_questions/Part_7_Answers.md

 ```
 3. Correct answer: A
 ```
-Explanation: When we want to get output from the module, then we need to define module.<modulename>.<outputname>.
+Explanation: When we want to get output from the module, then we need to define module."modulename"."outputname".

 ```
 4. Correct answer: C